 Archaeology is the study of the human past through its material remains, including buildings, monuments, artefacts, biological remains, written sources and the landscape we inhabit today.
-The BA(Hons) Archaeology programme will familiarise you with the human past in a broad geographic and temporal framework, helping you to understand how the human species evolved, how human societies came into being, and how and why they changed over time.
-The course enables you to discover different periods and diverse societies, expanding your knowledge of humans from their first appearance c.
+The BSc(Hons) Archaeology programme familiarise you with the human past in a broad geographic and temporal framework, helping you to understand how the human species evolved, how human societies came into being, and how and why they changed over time.
+Our BSc Archaeology degree enables you to discover different periods and diverse societies, expanding your knowledge of humans from their first appearance c.
 3.3 million years ago up to the present day.

 After a foundation year that does not assume you have studied Archaeology before, you will deepen your knowledge and understanding during parts 2 and 3, choosing areas of particular interest to you.
-On the BA programme, you will also learn about the approaches and techniques we use to find out about and understand the past.
-Many different methods are used to find locate and excavate archaeological sites, and extract as much information as possible from the materials and records.
-This involves a wide range of techniques and critical thinking skills, combining aspects of both sciences and arts.
+On the BSc programme, you will be able to study the scientific methods and techniques we use to find out about and understand the past, with options typically including the study of human and animal bones, archaeological ceramics, the physics and chemistry of archaeological material, and laboratory techniques for dating and more.